blazing-edge-labs/api-skeleton/dev-docs/maping_with_resolvers.md

 ```

 Possible options are:
 - **`map`** - function that is going to be used to map multiple values.
 This is usually the `map` function of the repo file created with the `mapper` utility function.
-When required, `map.loading` will be used internally if it exists.
+When required, `map.loading` will be used internally.
 - **`multi`** - set to `true` if multiple data per key is expected (1-n relations.)
 - **`condition`** - additional SQL condition/filter for all values.
 - **`chunkSize`** - ...